 Is it Dangerous to Visit the Devil’s Pulpit in Finnich Glen?

 There are a few things to be aware of when visiting the Devil’s Pulpit.
 Firstly, the gorge walls are very steep, and there are no fences.
-So don’t go too close to the edge when you’re walking above the gorge itself.
+So don’t go too close to the edge when you’re walking above the gorge itself as it is a steep drop down.

 The path down to the gorge floor, the aforementioned “Jacob’s Ladder”, is in a fairly perilous condition.
-It’s not too hard to climb down, but if you have mobility difficulties or a serious fear of heights this might be too hard.
+If you have mobility difficulties or a serious fear of heights this might be too hard.

 When you’re in the gorge, be aware that rocks or tree branches may become loose and fall into the gorge, particularly around times of rainfall.